AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 title: Quick Start
 sidebar_label: Quick Start
 ---
-Learn how to deploy and execute a basic "hello world!" program on Aleo's network using Leo and snarkOS.

-## 1. Prerequisites

-Make sure you have both `Leo` and `snarkOS` installed on your machine.
-If you have not installed these yet, you can do so by following the instructions [here](00_getting_started.md).
+Deploy and a token program program on the Aleo testnet.

-## 2. Generate your test keys and wallet address
+## 1. Generate your test keys and wallet address

-### 2.1 Using Provable Tools (Provable SDK / Aleo SDK)
+### 1.1 Using Provable Tools (Provable SDK / Aleo SDK)

 * Go to [provable.tools](https://www.provable.tools/), click **Try now** and click the **Generate** button under **Create a New Account**.

-### 2.2 Using Leo CLI

-* In your terminal, run `leo account new`.

-### 2.3 Using the Ecosystem Wallets
+### 1.2 Using the Ecosystem Wallets

 * [Leo Wallet](https://www.leo.app/)
 * [Puzzle Wallet](https://puzzle.online/)